 - Associated Press

-Carcillo gave the Rangers the lead with the first of their two second-period goals, and Lundqvist did enough to hold off the Philadelphia Flyers and send New York into the second round of the Stanley Cup playoffs with a 2-1 win on Wednesday night.
+Carcillo gave the Rangers the lead with the first of their two second-period goals, and Henrik Lundqvist did just enough to hold off the Philadelphia Flyers and send New York into the second round of the Stanley Cup playoffs with a 2-1 win on Wednesday night.

-Carcillo was added to the lineup, after he sat out the previous two games, and the move paid instant dividends, turning a crisp pass into his second goal of the series at 3:06 of the second.
+Carcillo was added to the lineup, after he sat out the previous two games, and the move paid instant dividends.
+He turned a crisp pass into his second goal of the series at 3:06 of the middle frame.

 "When you're in, you try to do something to stay in, whether it be offensively or bring a lot of energy," Carcillo said.
 "That's just what I was trying to do every time I was in this series."

-"Coming home, I was so disappointed," said Lundqvist, who improved to 4-1 in Game 7s.
-"At the same time, I was mad because we couldn't come up with a better performance.
+"Coming home last night, I was so disappointed," said Lundqvist, who improved to 4-1 in Game 7s.
+"But at the same time, I was mad because we couldn't come up with a better performance.
 To play a Game 7 at home and to win, that was the inspiration.

 "We played a really strong series.
 I think we were the better team.
 We pushed the pace almost every game.
 We definitely earned this one."